-During the last several months, developments around the world have been unprecedented and ever-changing.
+During the last year, developments around the world have been unprecedented and ever-changing.
 We appreciate that everyone (and indeed every country) will be different, but we are now doing our best to look forward, and plan for that time when at least some of you, will be keen to join me once again on one of our scheduled small group expeditions , or have us custom design a private adventure just for you, your family, or close group of friends.
 Besides, like many of you no doubt, without some restorative adventure to look forward to, I'll simply start to go mad!

 So to try and help with those deliberations, I thought it may be useful to collate some of my thoughts on the matter, prompted in part by questions I have been posed by our clients over the last few months.
 So, by referencing the main substance of those queries as a rough template - here goes.

 So, should I be planning an adventure any time soon?

 Well - in our experience, adventure has always been just as much about the anticipation as the journey, and so for many of us, there will be a powerful restorative and psychological boost in having an uplifting and inspiring adventure to look forward to.
 Furthermore, by planning, and ideally booking a trip today, you can help us give our local partners (most of whom have no safety nets to speak of), and their local communities, a little hope, as well as some tangible deposit funds to help tide them over these difficult times.